alan-turing-institute/TuringDataStories/stories/election/mail_vote_model.md

 In this Turing Data Story, I examine a few ways to analyze the data updates coming from each state to predict the final outcome.
-This originated from some Slack discussions with Camila Rangel Smith and Martin O'Reilly, whom I list above as contributors.
-In particular, our initial discussions centered around uncertainties in the analysis done by Camila and Martin, which I have carried out using Bayesian inference to quantify uncertainty and determine when we might have reasonably called each state for the eventual winner based on the updated data.
+This originated from some Slack discussions with Camila Rangel Smith and Martin O'Reilly, whom I list above as contributors for this reason.
+In particular, our initial interest in this question centered around uncertainties in the analysis done by Camila and Martin, which I have carried out using Bayesian inference to quantify uncertainty and determine when we might have reasonably called each state for the eventual winner based on the updated data.

 ## Data